 If you're from the U.S., consider bringing a baseball cap from your home baseball team.
-The Japanese LOVE baseball!
+Baseball is a popular sport in Japan!

 Food and drinks can be fun as well.
-For example, why not bring pancake mix and maple syrup to give your host family a true "taste" of your home country?
+For example, why not bring pancake mix and maple syrup to give your host family an authentic "taste" of your home country?

 3. Expect to be busy

-Expect to be constantly entertained from the moment you walk in the door.
-Your family will most likely be very excited to introduce you to their city and Japanese culture.
+Expect to be continuously entertained from the moment you walk in the door.
+Your family will most likely be very excited to introduce you to their city and culture.
 They may take you around town, to a nice restaurant or even hiking outside the city.

 You may be exhausted and overwhelmed by the attention and activities, but you'll be sure to have fond memories when you leave.
-Just be sure to take part in all the activities and at least try to eat any food they offer you (with the obvious dietary restrictions taken into account).
+Just be conscious of taking part in all the activities and try to eat any food they offer you (with the obvious dietary restrictions taken into account).

 4. If You speak Japanese, push yourself to practice

-While some homestays speak English, others do not -- which is fantastic if you're there to learn Japanese abroad.
+While some homestays speak English, others do not -- which is fantastic if you're there looking for a Japanese language immersion experience.

-No matter what your level, try to push yourself to spend a weekend with a family that doesn't speak English.
-It may be intimidating to fully immerse yourself in the language, but you should definitely give it a try.
+No matter your level, try to push yourself to spend a weekend with a family that doesn't speak English.
+It may be intimidating to immerse yourself in the language fully, but you should give it a try.

-Japanese people are always excited to share their language with others, and they will most likely be amazed you can speak any of the language at all.
-Even if you don't speak any Japanese, try to pick up a few Japanese phrases before you arrive.
+Your host may be excited to share their language with you and will most likely be amazed you can speak any of the Japanese.
+If you have no experience with the language, try to pick up a few Japanese phrases before you arrive.
 You'll be sure to impress your hosts, and your efforts show them respect.

 5. Don't shower using the bathtub

-In Japan, you'll often find there's a shower head outside the bathtub.
-Do NOT use the shower head to wash yourself inside the tub!
+In Japan, you'll often find there's a showerhead outside the bathtub.
+Do NOT use the showerhead to wash inside the tub!

-In Japan, bathtubs are meant to be used after you have washed your body.
+In Japan, you only use a bathtub after you have washed your body.
 Typically the whole family uses the same bathwater for a soak.
 Don't worry about the water getting cold, as these technologically advanced tubs have heaters to keep the water warm!